WSoC-VITAP/WSoC2103-TestRepo/docs/HACKING.md

 1. Don't fork this repository.
 Clone it, maybe upload it to a private repository on your GitHub profile.
-This is required to make sure the contests and working independently.
+This is required to make sure the contestants are working independently.
 We don't want you to share answers with each other.
 2. Install node and yarn
 3. Go to the directory containing this repository and run